-C. A declaratory judgment that MSU's Directive is preempted under the Supremacy
+C. A declaratory judgment that MSU's Directive is preempted under the Supremacy Clause because the Policy, a state program, conflicts with the federal EUA Statute; AND

-Clause because the Policy, a state program, conflicts with the federal EUA Statute; AND participation with them (see Fed.
+D. Temporary, preliminary and permanent injunctive relief restraining and enjoining Defendants, their agents, servants, employees, attorneys, and all persons in active concert or participation with them (see Fed.
 R. Civ.
 P. 65(d)(2)), and each of them, from enforcing coercive or otherwise pressuring policies or conditions similar to those in the Directive that act to compel or try to exert leverage on MSU employees with natural immunity to get a COVID-19 vaccine.